Guzaboo/startup/README.md

 ### Assignment: Simon CSS
 From this assignment, I got some valuable practice using the bootstrap framework to style a page.
 I also got practice with flex and grid and responsive design techniques.

+### Assignment: Simon JavaScript
+It's pretty neat how easy it is to use localStorage to save/access data across pages.
+It's also nice how easy it is to load and play audio files.
+It really does seem like it was built for web programming!